simongravelle/nmrformd/README.rst

 - NMRforMD does not work with triclinic box, use MDAnalysis to convert your trajectory to orthorhombic
 - for very large trajectory file, the code requires a lot of memory
 - the code has only beed tested with hydrogen atoms (spin 1/2)
-- only works for dipolar interaction, not quadrupolar interaction
+- NMRforMD only works for dipolar interaction, not quadrupolar interaction

 .. image:: docs/source/figures/systems/system-README.png